 Course units include:

-Send an email to Christian Remy (email@example.com) with subject "People-Oriented Computing Tutor”.
+Send an email to Dr. Anton Fedosov (email@example.com), Luise Arn (firstname.lastname@example.org), and Clara-Maria Barth (email@example.com) with the subject "People-Oriented Computing Tutor”.

 Your application should include a 1) brief CV (please mention whether you have taken HCI Lecture and/or HCI Seminar), and 2) your transcripts (grades of all the courses you have taken so far in your MSc/BSc studies).
-Applications are on a first-come, first-serve basis.
-Suitable applicants will be called in for a short interview in early July.
+Applications are on a first come, first serve basis.
+Suitable applicants will be called in for a short informal interview in June/July.